Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 # A Multi-turn Action-oriented Dialogue System
 ## Introduction
-In the previous section, we built a FAQ chabot.
+In the previous section, we built a FAQ chat-bot.
 It can search in a knowledge base of answers and find the most relevant one to a user's question.
 While ths covers many diverse topics, certain user request can not be satisfied by a single answer.
-For example, you might be looking to open a new bank account which requires mulitple different pieces of information about you.
+For example, you might be looking to open a new bank account which requires multiple different pieces of information about you.
 Or, you might be making a reservation at a restaurant which requires information such as date, time and size of your group.
 We refer to these as action-oriented conversational AI requests, as they often lead to a certain action or objective.

 When interacting with a real human agent to accomplish this type of action-oriented requests, the interaction can get messy and unscripted and it also varies from person to person.
-Again, use the restaurant reservation as an example, one might prefer to follow the guidance of the agent and provide one piece of information at a time, while others might prefer to provide all the neccessary information in one sentence at the beginning of the interaction.
+Again, use the restaurant reservation as an example, one might prefer to follow the guidance of the agent and provide one piece of information at a time, while others might prefer to provide all the necessary information in one sentence at the beginning of the interaction.

 Therefore, in order to build a robust and flexible conversational AI to mimic a real human agent to support these types of messy action-oriented requests, we are going to need an architecture that is different than the single-turn FAQ.